 During the 2026 Winter Games, the U.S. Olympic & Paralympic Museum will be open seven days a week, offering a variety of activities and fan-facing programming throughout the duration of the Games.
-Stay tuned for the Museum’s full schedule of the 2026 Winter Games Experience.
+All events are included in a general admission ticket.

 Join us on Friday, February 6, at 12:30 p.m. for the 2026 Milano and Cortina Winter Olympic Games Opening Ceremony Watch Party.
 Guests are invited to gather at the Museum to watch the live broadcast of the Opening Ceremony, marking the official start of the Games and setting the stage for the days of competition and celebration ahead.